Shop Subscribe

 The Royal Road

 The idea of play has changed over the years.
 To borrow an expression from Freud, if play is the “royal road” to a child’s conscious and unconscious inner world, then that road has been forever altered by modern technology.
-Games of kickball and hide and seek, tree climbing, summer camps, swimming or casting a line in the local fishing hole – the olly olly oxen free methods of childhood play and make believe – are being replaced with pixelated realities.
+Games of kickball and hide and seek, tree climbing, summer camps, swimming, or casting a line in the local fishing hole – the olly olly oxen free methods of childhood play and make-believe – are being replaced with pixelated realities.
 The glow of the summer moon is overshadowed by the blue glow of phones, tablets, and laptops.
-According to Action for Children, one in four parents struggle to control their children’s screen time.
+According to Action for Children, one in four parents struggles to control their children’s screen time.

 Interacting with the World